Smith's injury gives Mets chance to evaluate Davis in left

 Jacob deGrom, Steven Matz and Todd Frazier spent part of Friday visiting former Mets catcher Devin Mesoraco at his Pittsburgh-area home.

-After joining the Mets after the May 2018 Matt Harvey trade with the Reds, Mesoraco became deGrom’s personal catcher during the righthander’s Cy Young Award-winning season.
+Mesoraco joined the Mets after the Matt Harvey trade in May 2018 and became deGrom’s personal catcher during his Cy Young Award-winning season.

 Extra bases